moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ##### Course Header

-###### Display the course image in the course header
+###### Enable enhanced course header

-When enabled, the course image (which can be uploaded in a course's course settings) is displayed in the header of a course.
-The course images are shown there in addition to the 'My courses' page where they are always shown.
+When enabled, the course header (which is just the course title in Moodle core) is enhanced by additional elements like the course image (which can be uploaded in a course's course settings) and other course metadata, depending how you configure the course header in detail.

-###### Fallback course header image

-If you upload an image in this setting, it is used as fallback image and is displayed in the course header if no course image is uploaded in a particular course's course settings.
-If you do not upload an image here, a course header image is only shown in a particular course if a course image is uploaded in this particular course's course settings.

-###### Course header image layout

-With this setting, you control the layout of the course header image and the course title.

-###### Course header image height

-With this setting, you control the height of the presented course header image.

-###### Course header image position

-With this setting, you control the positioning of the course header image within the course header container.
-The first value is the horizontal position, the second value is the vertical position.

 ##### Course index